 Hein van Breenen

 Hein van Breenen (12 June 1929 – 8 March 1990) was a Dutch racing cyclist.
-He rode the Tour de France in 1952–1955 with the best result of 20th place in 1954; that year he finished within the podium at three Tour de France stages.
+He rode the Tour de France between 1952-1955 with the best result of 20th place in 1954; that year he finished within the podium at three Tour de France stages.
 Next year he ended 11th overall at the Giro d’Italia.

 During a race, a rider in front of him has crashed.
-He managed to avoid crash by grabbing a tree branch.
+He managed to avoid the crash by grabbing a tree branch.
 That’s how he earned the nickname “Tarzan”.

 Odiel Van Den Meersschaut